silasoseigithub/rn-assignment7-11124894/README.md

 Silas Osei
 11124894

-# Open Fashion App
+Open Fashion App
-The app fetches data from a fakestore api and provide them on the UI.
-You can basically add products to cart, romove products from cart, see the total amount of the cart, see details of each product, and have access to different screens.
+The Open Fashion App fetches data from a Fakestore API and presents it on the UI.
+You can add products to your cart, remove products from the cart, view the total amount in the cart, see details of each product, and navigate through different screens.

-## Overview
+Overview
-This app basically is a shopping app clone.

-## Installation
+The Open Fashion App is a clone of a shopping app, providing a seamless shopping experience.

-1. Clone the repository.
+Clone the repository:
 ```
 (https://github.com/silasoseigithub/rn-assignment7-11124894)
 ```

-2. Install dependencies with `npm install`.
+2.Install dependencies

 ## Usage
 Provide instructions on how to use your application: